Accident and Sickness Medical Insurance Program

 Claims Administrator

-To file a claim or
+To file a claim or to confirm benefits

-for approval of surgery or hospitalization:
+or for approval of surgery or hospitalization contact:

 Email: StarrClaims@hsri.com